 In this article, we’ll teach you everything you need to know about how to use a house price calculator, including:

-A home appreciation calculator is exactly what it sounds like; it’s a tool used to calculate a subject property's appreciation rate and price over a specified period.
+A home appreciation calculator is a tool used to calculate a subject property's appreciation rate and price over a specified period.
 An appreciation calculator will compile past and current data points, analyzing their differences relative to the property’s holding period.

 With accurate data, a house appreciation calculator can tell homeowners or anyone interested in a property’s history the exact dollar amount the asset has increased (or decreased) and the rate at which the appreciation (or depreciation) took place.
 Simply put, a property appreciation calculator can give individuals valuable insights into the potential growth of their assets and use the data points to make more informed decisions.